danhtrinhdevelopermay/BackendMXH/APP_INTRODUCTION.md

 ## 🎨 Modern Design

-Layedia features a Material Design interface with distinctive blue-purple gradients, providing a smooth and attractive user experience.
+Shatter features a Material Design interface with distinctive blue-purple gradients, providing a smooth and attractive user experience.
 The unique gradient checkmark logo represents completeness and connection.

 ## 🚀 Advanced Technology